7 Plan Performance

 Sale of Processed Containers

 A portion of the cost of recovering aluminum and plastic containers, the two largest product categories, is covered by the value of the commodity collected.
-The prices for aluminum and plastic declined in 2016 and remained weak.
-However, the weakening dollar helped to offset the negative effect of the low commodity prices denominated in US dollars.
-The average price for aluminum was $0.76 per pound ($0.85 in 2015) and plastic was $0.13 per pound ($0.18 in 2015).
+The prices for aluminum and plastic were strong and combined with the favourable exchange rate from USD to CAD in 2017, commodity revenue was higher than forecast which partially contributed to the rise in our operating reserve levels.
+The average price for aluminum was $0.91 per pound ($0.76 in 2016) and plastic was $0.17 ($0.13 in 2016).

 Encorp is paid a deposit on every container sold.
 Deposits unclaimed are used to fund the system.